 Based on the calibrated parameters, we proceed to evaluate the growth and welfare effects of monetary policy.
-Figure $\mathfrak{1}(a)$ indicates that in this benchmark case, the steady-state growth rate of aggregate technology (and also the rate of economic growth) g is monotonically decreasing in the inflation rate.23 In particular, increasing the inflation rate from the benchmark value 2.1% to 15% causes the equilibrium growth rate to decline from 0.9% to 0.83%.24 Intuitively, (24) and (25) show that a higher nominal interest rate i raises the costs of both downstream R&D and upstream R&D due to CIA constraints in these sectors.
-As discussed in Proposition 3, since the condition $\varphi_y \mu_x (\mu_y - 1)[(\mu_x - 1)\xi_x - \mu_x \xi_y] + \varphi_x (\mu_x - 1)[\mu_x (\mu_y - 1)\xi_y - (\mu_x \mu_y - \mu_x + 1)\xi_x] = -0.1033 < 0$ holds, the manufacturing-R&D-reallocation effect tends to dominate the cross-R&D-sector effect, thereby leading to a monotonic decrease in the rate of economic growth.
+Figure 1(a) indicates that in this benchmark case, the steady-state growth rate of aggregate technology (and also the rate of economic growth) g is monotonically decreasing in the inflation rate.23 In particular, increasing the inflation rate from the benchmark value 2.1% to 15% causes the equilibrium growth rate to decline from 0.9% to 0.83%.24 Intuitively, equations (24) and (25) show that a higher nominal interest rate i raises the costs of both downstream R&D and upstream R&D due to

+CIA constraints in these sectors.
+Furthermore, the benchmark parameterization implies $\xi_x < \xi_y$ and $\varphi_y/\varphi_x = 0.6992 > \Omega = -0.1492$.
+According to Proposition 3, this implies that the manufacturing-R&D-reallocation effect dominates the cross-R&D-sector effect, leading to a monotonic negative relation between the nominal interest rate and economic growth.